Homemade Almond Milk is so stupid-easy to make, and it tastes way better than store-bought.

 Luckily, there’s a really simple way to make almond milk at home, and it comes out even tastier than what comes in the carton.
-You’ll need a few special things to make this happen: a powerful blender and some cheesecloth or a nut milk bag, but that’s about it.

 - 1 cup raw almonds

 - 1 tsp vanilla extract, optional (omit for Whole30 or use 1 tsp vanilla powder)

 - Place 1 cup of raw almonds in a bowl or Mason jar and cover with water.
 Soak for 24 hours in the refrigerator.
 I drain the water off and start fresh for making the milk itself.

 - In a powerful blender – Vitamix or similar – combine soaked almonds and 4 cups of filtered water.
 Blitz for 1-2 minutes or until the nuts are completely broken down.

 - Strain the nut milk through several layers of cheesecloth or a nut milk bag.
 Squeeze out the excess moisture from the ground up almonds.